tristndev/ComPI/2_TranslateBLOG/README.md

 * `randvar`: String - RandVar the evidence shall be created for
 * `evidenceCoverage`: Decimal - Percentage of guaranteed objects of `randvar` that will be considered in evidence creation
 * `groupCount`: Integer - Number of groups the covered objects will be divided into
+  * Note: If the `groupCount` is larger than the number of covered objects (= `Number of guaranteed objects * evidenceCoverage`), the number of covered objects is used as group count.
 * `percStartTrue`: Decimal - Percentage of groups that start in `true`-state (Automaton 1)
 * `probF2F`: Decimal - Probability for a `false -> false` transition (Automaton 1)
 * `probT2T`: Decimal - Probability for a `true -> true` transition (Automaton 1)